MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-reconcile-bank-accounts-separately.md

 6. If you have a bank statement file, choose the **Import Bank Statement** action.
 7. Locate the file, and then choose the **Open** button to import the bank transactions into the **Bank Statement Lines** pane on the **Bank Acc.
 Reconciliation** page.

-## <a name="to-fill-in-bank-reconciliation-lines-with-the-suggest-lines-action"></a>To fill in bank reconciliation lines with the Suggest Lines action
+## To fill in bank reconciliation lines with the Suggest Lines action

 The **Bank Statement Lines** pane will be filled according to invoices in [!INCLUDE[prod_short](includes/prod_short.md)] that have outstanding payments.